John Linnell Biography | Oil Paintings

-6-16-1792 London, ENG – 1-20-1882 Surrey, ENGBack to Artist IndexView Artists Paintings
+6-16-1792 London, ENG – 1-20-1882 Surrey, ENG

-John Linnell painted many subjects like the "St John Preaching," the "Covenant of Abraham," and the "Journey to Emmaus," in which, while the landscape is usually prominent the figures are of sufficient importance to supply the title of the work.
-But it is mainly in connection with paintings of pure landscapes that his name is known.
-Linnell commanded large prices for his pictures.
+John Linnell painted many subjects like the St John Preaching, the Covenant of Abraham, and the Journey to Emmaus, where the landscape is prominent, but the figures are important enough to give the works their title.
+But it is mainly in connection with paintings of pure landscapes that his name is known and Linnell commanded large prices for his paintings.

 Art Movement: Romanticism

-Influences: Benjamin West, John Varley
+Artists Influencing John Linnell: Benjamin West, John Varley

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.